Deaod/NewCTF/README.md

 #### SpawnSecondaryCarrierWeight
 Multiplier of the distance of flag carriers to spawn points.

+#### bEnableModifiedFlagDrop
+If enabled, replaces the default flag drop behaviour.
+When a flag is dropped by a player, it will move in the player's last velocity direction at a maximum speed of FlagDropMaximumSpeed.

+#### FlagDropMaximumSpeed
+Limits the maximum speed of a flag to this value when it is dropped.
+Only applies if bEnableModifiedFlagDrop is enabled.

 ### Interface
 NewCTFInterface contains an add-on for map makers that allows them to provide alternate spawn system settings for a single map.